 Use your Social Media Channels to leverage your Black Friday sales campaigns but don’t overshoot the mark.

 Once you have managed to get some traffic on your website or your product page, you are so close yet so far to making that sale.
-69.57% is a usual benchmark for e-commerce checkout abandonment in 2022.
+69.57% is the usual benchmark for e-commerce checkout abandonment in 2022.
 For mobile traffic, this number is even higher than 80%.

 Being so close, yet not making that conversion is one of the most frustrating feelings for online merchants.
 Talking sports, it is like missing a penalty in European football or dropping the ball in the endzone in American football.